bfateen/NAMA/README.md

 The goal of this prototype is to create a basic landing page to collect private beta signups, to test demand in the market before building the MVP.

+In the included sample, our startup is a pet matching service looking for early testers to sign up.

 <img width="873" alt="waitinglist-prototype-architecture-diagram" src="https://github.com/user-attachments/assets/b077bbb8-e765-4681-8933-5ed4bff34388">

 ### AWS Services utilized: ###